Hana's Kitchen: Cozy game design meets language learning

 I tested these prototypes with friends and family and observed how they felt playing the game, as well as how much Japanese they learned.
 I learned two key insights:

-Players learn through repeated exposure
+1. Players learn through repeated exposure

-Tasks should serve the game world
+2. Learning activities should belong in the game world

 Iterating on learning mechanics